planetarysoftware/TSC/README.md

 The Planetary Software Organization helps software creators grow and organize their community by providing a set of ready-to-use community guidelines, standards, and governance documents.
-The TSC also helps software maintainers manage the growth and evolution of their open source software by providing mentorship and suggestions.
+The Planetary Software Organization also helps software maintainers manage the growth and evolution of their open source software by providing mentorship and suggestions.

 ## The Planetary Software Organization Technical Steering Committee